 One Australian tourist told me that he felt like he was on a perpetual strip-tease tour of the continent after spending a month on a whirlwind European tour.
 He kept seeing enough of the continent to get excited but not enough to feel satisfied.

 While this is a bit of a crude description, I have frequently felt the same way.
 I call this process ” Church Overload Syndrome.”
 It occurs whenever I don’t want to see another church, even if it is supposedly a “must-see” part of every tourist’s itinerary.

 Church Overload Syndrome can happen whenever you do too much of one activity that is not truly interesting to you.
 It is usually a sign that you haven’t learned how to make that activity enjoyable to you.
 (Generally, because either unconsciously or consciously, you are doing what you think a tourist is supposed to do).

 If you find yourself experiencing Church Overload Syndrome, here are some steps to help you overcome it.
 If it lasts a while, you may have a bit of culture shock.

-Many Fifty-Plus Nomads think the only way to avoid church overload syndrome is to not see certain sights because they do not think they’ll find anything interesting.
-I think this is also a mistake.
+Many Fifty-Plus Nomads think the only way to avoid church overload syndrome is not to see certain sights because they do not think they’ll find anything interesting.
+I think this may also be a mistake.
 Everyone can learn to enjoy these sites if they follow the steps below: